-This section is indexed for easy reference: Procedures for Admission to Undergraduate Programs Requirements for Admission to Undergraduate Programs 14 8 14 b.
-New Brunswick and Prince Edward Island C. d.
-Newfoundland Other Provinces 15 e. f.
-United States Admission Requiring Interview Procedures for other Admission Categories Admission as a Transfer Student b.
-16 C. Admission by Letter of Permission as a Special Student Admission to a Non Degree Program (N.D.P.)
-16 5.
-16 Procedures for Admission to Graduate Programs.
-16
+This section is indexed for easy reference:

-1. Procedures for Admission to Undergraduate Programs
+1. Procedures for Admission to Undergraduate Programs 13

+2. Requirements for Admission to Undergraduate

+Programs 13

+a.
+Note - definitions 13

+b.
+Nova Scotia 13

+c.
+New Brunswick and Prince Edward Island 14

+d.
+Newfoundland 14

+e.
+Other Provinces 14

+f.
+United States 14

+g.
+Other Countries 14

+h.
+International Baccalaureate Diploma 15

+I. Admission Requiring Interview 15

+3. Mature Admission 15

+4. Procedures for other Admission Categories 15

+a.
+Admission as a Transfer Student 15

+b.
+Admission as an Upgrading Student 15

+c.
+Admission as a Student Auditor 15

+d Admission by Letter of Permission as a Special 2

+Student 15

+e.
+Admission to a Non Degree Program (N.D.P.)
+15

+5. Length of Program of Study 16

+6. Procedure for Admission to Graduate Programs 16

+1. Procedures for Admission to Undergraduate Program 8

-- a.
-Completed application forms should reach the Admissions Office by 1 April in the case of overseas applicants and 1 September for all other students.
-Provincial certificates or other accredited school certificates giving final grades or marks, plus a non-returnable processing fee of \$5.00 must accompany the application forms. - b.
+a.
+Completed application forms should reach the Admissions Office by 1 April for fall admission (1 August for January addmission) in the case of overseas applicants, and 1 September for all other students.
+Provincial certificates or other accredited school certificates giving final grades or marks, plus a non-returnable processing fee of \$5.00 must accompany the application forms.

+b.
 A confidential report form will be sent to the applicant with the application.
-It should be given to the high school principal or guidance officer, where appropriate, with a request that the completed form be mailed directly to the above address. - c.
+It should be given to the high school principal or guidance officer, where appropriate, with a request that the completed form be mailed directly to the above address.

+c.
 All students registering for the first time must present, at or before the time of registration, a certificate of medical fitness signed by an authorized medical practitioner.
 Failure to file the required medical documents will result in the students' acceptances and subsequent registrations being considered conditional and subject to cancellation.
-Saint Mary's is quite prepared to accept students having particular physical handicaps if these applicants provide a suitably signed medical certificate. - d.
+Saint Mary's Is quite prepared to accept students having particular physical handicaps if these applicants provide a suitably signed medical certificate.

+d.
 Applicants who have completed courses at another university or post-secondary educational institution must ask that institution to send an official transcript of the work done by the applicants to the above address.
-Failure to report all institutions attended may result in dismissal from the University.

-- (i) Students who previously had been registered at Saint Mary's University but were not in attendance during the preceding academic year or during a period of up to three years who were not required to withdraw from the University and who wish to resume studies in the same degree program in which they were registered, must notify the Registrar in writing of their intent to return to the University before registering for any course and must fill in a Data Sheet. - (ii) Students seeking to enrol in a different degree program and who have not been registered during the preceding five years or longer, or who have been requested to withdraw must apply for re-admission to the Director of Admissions (see Academic Regulations). - f.
+Failure to report all institutions attended may result in dismissal from the University. e. (i) Students who previously had been registered at Saint Mary's University but were not in attendance during the preceding academic year or during a period of up to three years who were not required to withdraw from the University and who wish to resume studies in the same degree program in which they were registered, must notify the Registrar in writing of their intent to return to the University before registering for any course and must fill in a Data Sheet.

+(ii) Students seeking to enrol in a different degree program and who have not been registered during the preceding five years or longer, or who have been requested to withdraw must apply for re-admission to the Director of Admissions (see Academic Regulations).

+f.
 Students who were registered in a degree program during the entire preceding academic year are not required to reapply for admission to the University.
 Such students will automatically be sent information with respect to registration for the coming year.